 Like so many fisheries around the world, Gulf fisheries struggled with an overfishing crisis but significant gains have been made to limit overfishing, turn the fishery around and provide increased access to local and national communities.

 For 20 years, EDF has been working to help align the long-term sustainability of Gulf fisheries with the economic goals of the businesses that depend on them.

 Perhaps our most iconic story of success relates to Gulf red snapper – a species that was driven to the brink of collapse by decades of overfishing.
 Our work sparked remarkable cooperation between fishermen and conservationists and led to a dramatic turnaround for the fishery.

-Since the implementation of catch shares in the commercial fishery in 2007, the stock has tripled in size and waste has dropped 50%.
+SSince the implementation of catch shares in the commercial fishery in 2007, the stock has tripled in size and waste has dropped 50%.
 With more fish in the water, catch limits have more than doubled since 2008.
 Revenues for fishermen have doubled and commercial fishing has become safer.
-Fresh Gulf red snapper is now available year-round to American seafood lovers, and it is recognized by Monterey Bay Aquarium's Seafood Watch as a sustainable choice.
+Fresh Gulf red snapper is now available year-round to the seafood supply chain and American seafood lovers, and it is recognized by Monterey Bay Aquarium's Seafood Watch as a sustainable choice.

 What's next for Gulf fish?

-The results in Gulf commercial fisheries have been historic, but the approach was simple.
-By giving fishermen a seat at the table and a stake in the long-term sustainability of the fishery they depend on, Gulf fishery managers learned that environmental and economic balance is not only possible, it's essential.
+The results in the rebounding Gulf commercial fisheries have been historic.
+These results are now translating into gains made possible by stakeholders in the recreational fishery.
+In both cases, the approach was simple.
+By giving fishermen a seat at the table and a stake in the long-term sustainability of the fishery they depend on, fishery managers in the Gulf learned that environmental and economic balance is not only possible, it's essential.